MateuszOskedraFHNWAccount/Internet-Technology/README.md

 For the frontend, the Budibase was used.
 The theme focused on the FHNWs standards, and added this project elements to cover the functionality, ease of use and understanding of the website.
 It also was choosen due to easy visual orientation and understanding of the website.
 As mentioned, from this base, the frontend was expanded to cover all of the webapplications functionalities split onto different sites.

+Exported Budibase projects are to be found on Github.
+The export password is "CommunityFHNW"

 ## Project Management